niklasramo/palikka/README.md

 **Syntax**

-`palikka.require( dependencies, callback)`
+`palikka.require( [dependencies ,] callback)`

 **Parameters**

 * **dependencies** &nbsp;&mdash;&nbsp; *array / string*
-  * Define dependencies as an array of modules ids.
+  * Optional.
+Define dependencies as an array of modules ids.
 Optionally you can just specify a single module id as a string.
 * **callback** &nbsp;&mdash;&nbsp; *function*
   * The callback function that will be executed after all dependencies have loaded.
 Provides the dependency modules as arguments in the same order they were required.